m-zheng06/GISP/README.md

 # GISP
 Mingming Zheng, Jin-Kao Hao, Qinghua Wu.
 Exact and heuristic solution approaches for the Generalized Independent Set Problem.
 Computers & Operations Research 2024.

-The exact algorithm LA-B&amp;B and heuristic algorithm ALS for the Generalized Independent Set Problem, together with 47 larger instances.
+The exact algorithm LA-B&amp;B(GISP_LA.java) and heuristic algorithm(GISPadapt.java) ALS for the Generalized Independent Set Problem, together with 47 larger instances.

 Note:
 1) Please make sure that the above paper is cited if you use the code in your research.